cbaark/cbaark/README.md

-if you wanna talk to me, talk to me on discord ark_cba#6153 see ya
+if you wanna talk to me, talk to me on discord denigga#6153

+see ya 'round